 Noncertified and certified employees who work 12 calendar months can earn up to 20 vacation days for a full year of service.
 In the event that a program terminates, no vacation days will be honored past the ending date of the program.
 Certified employees who work less than 12 calendar months per year do not earn vacation days.
 Because salaries are grant funded from year to year, all vacation time must be used before the end of the fiscal year.
-An employee may request that a maximum of five days of unused vacation be carried over to the next fiscal year.
-For the year ended June 30, 2018, the liability for unused vacation days was \$1,383, which represents an increase of \$20 from the balance reported at June 30, 2017, and is shown on the Statement of Net Position.
+A non grant funded employee may request that a maximum of 20 days of unused vacation be carried over to the next fiscal year and is eligible for payout upon termination.
+Employees can also receive up to 12 sick days annually.
+An employee may request that a maximum of 180 days of unused sick days be carried over to the next fiscal year and a maximum of 36 sick days is eligible for payout upon termination.
+For the year ended June 30, 2019, the liability for unused vacation days was \$7,798, which represents a increase of \$6,415 from the balance reported at June 30, 2018, and is shown on the Statement of Net Position.